 Before her death, Barbara (Rankin) Csomay, class of 1946, established UIU’s Csomay Honors Program, creating an exciting and challenging academic experience for exceptional students.
 Students who have at least a 26 ACT score and at least a 3.5 high school grade point average are invited to apply to the program.
 Students who don’t quite meet the 26 ACT score and 3.5 high school grade point average are welcome to apply if they believe they can make a strong case for consideration.

-Exceptional transfer students who are interested in the Csomay Honors Program should contact Dr. Meghan Jordan, director of the Csomay Honors Program, for application requirements and details.
+Exceptional transfer students who are interested in the Csomay Honors Program should contact Dr. Matt Foy, Csomay Honors Program Chair, for application requirements and details.

 Students admitted to the Csomay Honors Program in any given year take the same courses as their fellow Honors students during the first two years of their undergraduate years.
 Each course is interdisciplinary, with active, participatory learning.
 All Honors courses require extensive, integrated, advanced writing skills.
 The program begins with an Honors Freshman Seminar, followed by Honors courses in Arts and Humanities, Behavioral Sciences, and Natural Sciences.
 Seniors complete an Honors project and a thesis in their area of interest.
 Students that successfully complete the Honors Program will graduate with University Honors.
 Extra-curricular experiences, such as service learning, attending professional conferences, and other special events, are an integral part of the program.